 Speaking/uttering blasphemy OR affirming the Lordship of Christ are synecdoches or metonyms for one's whole heart attitude, resolve and determined course of action [James 4:13].
 Similar to how the "Mark of the Beast" on the forehead and on the right hand is symbolic of and corresponds to one's mind [hence the reference to the forehead] and actions [hence the reference to the hand by which humans do/accomplish things].
 And so the BHS would then be allegiance to Anti-Christ, to saying "No" to or rejection of Christ, and a resolved/determined alignment (knowingly or unknowingly) with the Kingdom of Darkness.
 Again, to repeat, just as non-Christians and unregenerate/unsaved self-deceived Christians can MERELY utter "Jesus is Lord" yet it not really being true and applied to them metaphysically (to their salvation), so it's likely that people can MERELY "utter" blasphemies against the Holy Spirit without it really being true and applied metaphysically to them in a way that amounts to the Blasphemy of the Holy Spirit (to their assured damnation).

 Cheung's understanding of the BHS reduces the severity of blasphemy against God in general [to any one, two or all three persons of the Trinity].
 The nature of the BHS in traditional understandings of the doctrine make sense of how anti-Trinitarians who oppose the Trinity (like Jehovah's Witnesses) don't necessarily commit the BHS and can be saved, as well as explaining why it is that the BHS is the worst type of divine blasphemy.
-Whereas in Cheung's view it's more arbitrary, inexplicable and mysterious why blasphemy against the Spirit, and specifically His work in signs and wonders, and not His other works like regeneration, are so evil that they become unforgiveable.
+Whereas in Cheung's view it's more arbitrary, inexplicable and mysterious why blasphemy against the Spirit in particular [as distinguished from animus against the Father and the Son], and specifically His work in signs and wonders, and not His other works like regeneration, are so evil that they become unforgiveable.
 And that contrary to Cheung's notorious aversion to mystery.

 Part of what may make the BHS unique might be in how the Holy Spirit is [as described by Scripture] especially involved in convicting people of sin and the truth of the gospel about Jesus as really being who He is [the Messiah, Son of God, and 2nd person of the Holy Trinity].
 Hence making one more culpable when given more light and wooing of the Spirit.